finalcut/finalcut.github.io/_posts/2020-02-21-getting-started-with-vue-and-typescript.md

 As I go through these posts I'm going to be building an actual project.
 I'll be doing very non-atomic commits in git - meaning that I won't commit each little change; instead I'll commit at key points in the series and link to those commits so you can see the code at that point.

 This project is going to be something I've built before - about 15 years ago - in Coldfusion!
 It's called lootly.
-Basically, it lets you track some things you own; like books, cds, video games, tools, etc, and lend them to friends.
+Basically, it let's you track some things you own; like books, cds, video games, tools, etc, and lend them to friends.
 We're not going to actually add user authentication or some of the lending/borrowing functionality.
 Instead, we'll just have the one user (me) at the moment and the inventory capture.

 So our models will be, at a mininum; account, book, videogame, boardgame, tool, movie, album, cd when we are done.
 All of these except account will implement some common interfaces (ILoanable for instance) and maybe some others.
 I didn't have some of these cool programming tricks available to me with Coldfusion 4.7 or whatever it was back then so I'll be figuring out some of this as I go.

 ## Tools, Tools, and More Tools

-Before we get into using Vue - lets talk about tooling.
+Before we get into using Vue - let's talk about tooling.
 I am using Visual Studio Code as my editor for this project.
 The Vue tools for it are pretty solid and will help us avoid all sorts of little gotchas!

 ### Visual Studio Code Extensions